 - Objectivity of hearing authorities: Administrative officers, panel or board members must disqualify themselves when unable to function fairly and objectively.
-A charged party or a reporting party also may submit a timely request in writing requesting the Dean of Students to disqualify an administrator or panel or board member for bias.
+A respondent or a reporting party also may submit a timely request in writing requesting the Dean of Students to disqualify an administrator or panel or board member for bias.
 The Dean's decision will be final.
 If a student challenges the objectivity of a panel member during the hearing, the chair of the panel or board whose member is challenged will decide such challenges unless the member challenged is the chair.
 In such instances, the decision on disqualification will be decided by majority vote of the panel or board.

-- Confidentiality and closed and open hearings: Conduct proceedings will be conducted in private; however, an open hearing may be held upon the request of the charged party at least two working days in advance, when approved by the Dean of Students, and when all parties sign a privacy waiver.
+- Confidentiality and closed and open hearings: Conduct proceedings will be conducted in private; however, an open hearing may be held upon the request of the respondent at least two working days in advance, when approved by the Dean of Students, and when all parties sign a privacy waiver.
 (13) The Chair may close the hearing if the presence of others interferes with the orderly conduct of the hearing.
-In cases involving an alleged crime of violence, the reporting party is not required to keep confidential the name of the charged party, the charge or the outcome of the conduct proceeding.
+In cases involving an alleged crime of violence, the reporting party is not required to keep confidential the name of the respondent, the charge or the outcome of the conduct proceeding.
 (14) When such proceedings are closed, the reporting party will not reveal the names of the witnesses or panel members involved.

 B. Combined or Multiple Violations

-- Combined or "joint" hearings: In cases where more than one student is charged with misconduct for the same incident, the College may hold a single hearing on the matter, but findings must be determined for each individual student charged in the incident.
+- Combined or "joint" hearings: In cases where more than one student is charged with misconduct for the same incident, the university may hold a single hearing on the matter, but findings must be determined for each individual student charged in the incident.

 - Multiple charges and same conduct: A student should not be charged with two offenses for the same conduct unless the conduct violates two clearly distinguishable provisions in the Student Code

-- Multiple charges and single hearing: The College may adjudicate multiple charges at one time if they stem from the same incident or are based on a pattern of behavior close enough in time or related sufficiently by their nature to be reasonably resolved in a single proceeding.
+- Multiple charges and single hearing: The university may adjudicate multiple charges at one time if they stem from the same incident or are based on a pattern of behavior close enough in time or related sufficiently by their nature to be reasonably resolved in a single proceeding.
 Questions about the use of a single proceeding to resolve multiple charges will be decided by the Dean of Students.

 - Alleged violations of honor and student conduct codes: Should an incident result in an allegation that a student has violated both the Honor Code and the Student Code of Conduct, the Dean of Students will decide whether the matter will be heard within the Student Conduct System or by the appropriate Honor Council.
 The system selected by the Dean will be empowered to review all the charges and reach a final disposition.
-A charged party may not face more than one proceeding to determine the final disposition of a single incident.
+A respondent may not face more than one proceeding to determine the final disposition of a single incident.